Refinitiv/websocket-api/README.md

 More details for each example are included in a __README.md__ file in its respective folder.

+## EDP Example

+A Python example that demonstrates consuming content from the Elektron Real-Time Service is in `Applications/Examples/EDP/python`.
+More details are included in a __README.md__ file the example folder.

 # Contributing
 In the event you would like to contribute to this repository, it is required that you read and sign the following: